Golden Wheat Chapter History

 Calendar of Events

-Chapter meetings are held the first Sunday of February, April, August, October, and December at Immanuel Lutheran Church, 909 S. Market Str., Wichita.
+Chapter meetings are held the first Sundays of February, April, June, August, October, and December at Immanuel Lutheran Church, 909 S. Market Str., Wichita, unless otherwise noted.
 We start at 1 p.m. with a potluck lunch, followed by a speaker and a lot of socializing.
 Guests and visitors are welcome (an RSVP is appreciated).

 2024 Meetings